rmsrosa/rode_convergence_euler/docs/src/examples/10-risk.md

 The model above, however, does not take into account the variability of the premium rate received by the company, nor the investiment of the accumulated reserves, among other things.
 Several diffusion type models have been proposed to account for these and other factors.
 We will consider a simple model, with a randomly perturbed premium and with variable rentability.

-More precisely, we start by rewriting the above expression as the following jump differential equation
+More precisely, we start by rewriting the above expression as the following jump (or impulse) differential equation
 ```math
   \mathrm{d}U_t = \gamma\;\mathrm{d}t - \mathrm{d}C_t,
 ```